Header Image 1

 What Next after Completing A-Level Physical Education?

-A large number of our students go to university to study Sport Science, coaching and teaching.
-Studying A-Level PE is not a barrier to a career in medicine, dentistry and veterinary science; in fact many students study Biology, Chemistry and PE and go on to study medicine at university.
+A large number of our students go to university to study on Sport related courses such as Sport Science and teaching.
+Studying A level PE is not a barrier to a career in medicine, dentistry and veterinary science; in fact many students study Biology, Chemistry and PE and go on to study medicine at university.
 We have strong links with a range of universities and a number of former students come back into college and speak to groups about their careers and experiences.
 Some students with exceptional performance backgrounds opt for scholarships at universities in the UK or USA.

 What is the Exam Board for A-Level Physical Education?